Plan an Easy Family Spring Escape to Boulder

 We've got a guide to some of the best wildflower hikes, and included is a wildflower identification guide.
 Make a game out of who can spot the most wildflower varieties on the trail.
 As early as late March, you'll start to see pasque flowers and spring beauties coming up, and then wild irises and Oregon grape moving into mid-spring — along with many other varieties.
 Please remember that wildflowers "grow by the inch and die by the foot," so tread carefully and don't pick any of these lovelies.

 Prepared-Parent Tip: Always bring sunscreen and plenty of water for everyone.
-And now's a good time to teach the little ones about Mountain Manners.
+And now's a good time to teach the little ones about these Leave No Trace principles.

 Go on a Mural Walk

-Boulder has exploded with more than 90 murals over the last few years.
+Boulder has exploded with more than 135 murals over the last few years.
 Many of them have QR codes next to them so you can read a description or listen to an audio clip from the artist.
-Another option is this public art walk, which is great for families and takes you through downtown, with plenty of places to stop for snacks and drinks.
+Another option is this public art walk, which is great for families and takes you through downtown with plenty of places to stop for snacks and drinks.

 Prepared-Parent Tip: Our mural guide marks which ones are in family-friendly locations.